Jelly-RDF/pyjelly/docs/generic-sink.md

 ### Parsing a stream of graphs

-Similarly, to process a Jelly stream as a stream of graphs through core API, see:
+Similarly, to process a Jelly stream as a stream of graphs through generic API, see:

 {{ code_example('generic/06_parse_grouped.py') }}

 Where we use a [dataset of weather measurements](https://w3id.org/riverbench/datasets/lod-katrina/dev) and count the number of triples in each graph.

-### Parsing a stream of triples/quads
+### Parsing a stream of statements

 You can also process a Jelly stream as a flat stream with only generic API: